TheJoshBrod/Hurricane-Readiness/README.md

 1.)
 Install [Ollama](https://ollama.com/download/linux), follow instruction on the page

 2.)
-Once installed run `ollama serve` in a terminal of the OS Ollama was installed for (Windows: powershell, WSL: ubuntu, etc.)
+Once installed run `ollama serve` in a terminal of the OS Ollama was installed for (Windows: powershell, WSL: ubuntu, etc.).
+Note that it will either print a lot of log information OR it may say something similar to `Error: listen tcp 127.0.0.1:11434: bind: address already in use`, both mean it was successful and you can continue to the next step.

 3.)
-When Ollama serve is running, in a new terminal run `ollama run llama3.2:latest`
+When Ollama serve is running, in a **_new terminal_** run `ollama run llama3.2:latest`

 4.)
-Wait until the model finishes installing, then close that terminal with `/bye` (leave the other terminal where you ran `ollama serve` running)
+Wait until the model finishes installing, then close that terminal with `/bye` (leave the other terminal open where you ran `ollama serve` running)

 ### Start the backend API